 This is an acceptable amount of noise isolation, but the least of all the drumming headphones featured here.

-The seal is not quite as tight or strong as the other drummer headphones, but these headphones are also the cheapest ones featured, so that can be forgiven.
+The seal is not quite as tight or strong as the other drummer headphones, but these headphones are also the cheapest ones I tried, so that can be forgiven.

 These CAD drumming headphones are reliable, however, and I found the sound quality is surprisingly good.